Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Can I build recreation structures on public land?

-Structures and improvements to land within a Public Land Use Zone must be approved by Environment and Parks (AEP).
+Structures and improvements to land within a Public Land Use Zone must be approved by Environment and Protected Areas.

 Failure to obtain departmental approval can result in enforcement actions.

-Alberta Environment and Parks (AEP) is responsible for administering a number of provincial statutes and regulations.
-In addition, AEP assists some other Government of Alberta Ministries with the implementation of their legislation.
+Alberta Environment and Protected Areas is responsible for administering a number of provincial statutes and regulations.
+In addition, EPA assists some other Government of Alberta Ministries with the implementation of their legislation.

-As a starting point, you should familiarize yourself with the provisions of the following regulations and statutes available on the Alberta Queen’s Printer website:
+As a starting point, you should familiarize yourself with the following regulations pertaining to recreation on Alberta’s public land and in PLUZs:

 - Forest and Prairie Protection Act